standardhealth/cimpl-doc/docs/cimpl6Reference.md

 * If no binding strength is specified, the binding is assumed to be `required`.
 * When further constraining an existing binding, the binding strength can stay the same or be made tighter (e.g., replacing an `preferred` binding with an `extensible` or `required` binding), but never loosened.
 * Constraining may leave the binding strength the same and change the value set instead.
-However, certain changes may violate [FHIR principles](http://hl7.org/fhir/R4/profiling.html#binding-strength) (see following NOTE).
+However, certain changes may violate [FHIR principles](http://hl7.org/fhir/R4/profiling.html#binding-strength) (see following Note).

->**NOTE:** When mapping to FHIR, FHIR will permit a required value set to be replaced by another required value set only if the codes in the new value set are a subset of the codes in the original value set.
+>**Note:** When mapping to FHIR, FHIR will permit a required value set to be replaced by another required value set only if the codes in the new value set are a subset of the codes in the original value set.
 For extensible bindings, the new value set can contain codes not in the existing value set, but additional codes SHOULD NOT have the same meaning as existing codes in the base value set.

 | Example | Syntax |
 |----------|---------|